 PERSON: Any individual, firm, corporation and its officers, association, partnership, cooperative, trustee, executor of an estate, governmental agency or any other legal entity recognized by law, in the singular or plural.

-POTABLE WATER: Safe drinking water from an approved source that complies with all applicable requirements of the Department and the State of Utah Division of Drinking Water.
+POTABLE WATER: Safe drinking water from an approved source that complies with applicable requirements of the Department and the State of Utah Division of Drinking Water.

-RENTAL UNIT: Any dwelling or dwelling Unit rent to another Person.
+RENTAL UNIT: Any Unit rent to another Person.
 It includes, but is not limited to: single family residences, such as houses or mobile homes; multi-unit housing, such as duplexes, triplexes, four-plexes, apartment buildings, and condominium units.

 RESIDENTIAL AREA: A lot, parcel, or plot of land or portion thereof that: